smartcontractkit/chainlink/deployment/README.md

 /deployment/<product>/changeset
 - Think of this as the public API for deployment and configuration of your product.
+- All the changesets should have an associated test using a memory or devenv environment.
 - package name `changeset` imported as `<package>changeset`

 ## Integration testing